rust-community/blog.community.rs/_posts/2017-04-04-about-the-rust-community-team.md

 The community team is not the [❤️moderation team❤️](https://www.rust-lang.org/en-US/team.html#Moderation-team), although there is some  overlap.
 Day to day steering of discussions is not our goal.
 Kicking off discussions may be.

-## Setup: We do FOSS community management
+## Setup: We Do FOSS Community Management

 Community work for free and open source software often means a non-commercial environment.
 This comes with its own set of challenges and freedoms.